Introduction

 1864 marks the first recorded long distance Round; the Revd J M Elliott of Cambridge ascending Scafell Pike, Scafell, Great End, Great Gable, Kirk Fell, Pillar and Steeple, Red Pike and Stirrup Crag in 8hours 30 minutes, from Wasdale.
 Six years later Thomas Watson from Darlington achieved the first Round of all the 3000 footers, and over the final 30 years of the Victorian era the boundary was gradually pushed back to 70 miles and 18,000 feet in 22 ½ hours by S.B.Johnson of Carlisle.

 And the Bob Graham Club itself?
-Its role is to promote safe long distance traverses of the fells and its main activity is the administration of the Round itself.
-Applicants must register with the Membership Secretary before an attempt and must be accompanied at every summit for verification purposes.
-It is one of the traditions of the Club that existing members will assist their aspiring colleagues by ‘pacing’ their attempts.
+Its role is to promote safe long distance traverses of the fells and its main activity is the administration of the 42 peak Round.
+Contenders must register before an attempt and must be accompanied at every summit for verification purposes.
+It is one of the traditions of the Club that existing members will often assist their aspiring colleagues by ‘pacing’ their attempts.

 In January 1971 a Reunion Dinner was held at the Old Dungeon Ghyll Hotel in Langdale, attended by those associated with the Lake District 24 Hour Fell Record.
 Fred Rogerson proposed the formation of the Bob Graham Club, membership limited to that small band of athletes who had completed the 42 Peak Round.
 Fred himself took up the invitation to be chairman of the new Club.